 Three different euro designs were chosen from entries to a national competition.
 Designer Vítor Manuel Fernandes dos Santos, who drew his inspiration from historical symbols and the seals of the first King of Portugal, Dom Afonso Henriques, won the competition with the following motifs: 10, 20 and 50-cent coins: these depict the royal seal of 1142 as the centrepiece of the design.

-The 50-cent coin shows the Three Towers of San Marino: Guaita, Cesta and Montale.
+First series: The 50-cent coin shows the Three Towers of San Marino: Guaita, Cesta and Montale.

 The 10, 20 and 50 cent coins show Bratislava castle and the national emblem of Slovakia.